paul-hammant/imapdigester/README.md

 # Deploying your daemon

 I have mine on a Raspberry Pi Zero that's just dangling out of a power socket at home.
-If I were you I'd fork this repo, make mods for `my_processor_setup.py` for yourself (not for PR back to me until I can engineer a better customization design).
+If I were you I'd fork this repo, make mods for `my_processor_setup.py` (or copy it, and change the ref in `rewrite_emails.py`) for yourself (not for PR back to me until I can engineer a better customization design).

 ## Installation Prerequisites